jeffderby/AppleScript---Transmit---sync-local-directory-to-FTP-directory/README.txt

 An AppleScript to tell Transmit to synchronize a local directory to an FTP directory.

 == INSTRUCTIONS ==
 You will have to edit the script file to the directories that you want to synchronize.
-Look in the comments for the places to change.
+Change the three variables under the word "CONFIGURATION" in the comments.

 == CREATOR ==
 Lincoln Mullen